giovanischiar/fridgnet/README.md

           }
       ```

-      This type is now an array of `Point`.
-It is used to return the coordinates of streets
+      This type is an array of `Point`.
+It is used to return the coordinates of streets.
     - [`Polygon`](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6)

       ```javascript